MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 ## Prerequisites

-Account and contact records must have a unique key (called a foreign key) that connects them.
+Accounts with contacts must have a unique key (called a foreign key) that connects them.
 For example, an account ID that exists in the account record and contact record that ties the account and contact together.

-## Preview limitations

-- Contacts without a link to an account are dropped.
-- If an account is deduplicated, a winner record is identified based on the merge preferences.
-Loser records are not selected and therefore are dropped.
-Contacts associated with the losing records are dropped.
-- An account can have multiple contacts, but a contact is linked to a single account.
-- The contact attributes mapped in the semantic mapping step are the only attributes that can display on the Customer card.
-However, 17 attributes are available.
+Contacts without accounts are also included in the contact profile and have a null value for the foreign key.

 ## Select source fields